 Show your appreciation more

-Think about it: How often do you take time to express your thanks for day-to-day things?
-We expect the waiter to provide good service.
-We expect the mail service to deliver our mail on time.
-We expect the person at the cash register to ring our orders up correctly.
-We expect our employees to do their jobs and meet—or in some cases exceed—expectations.
-And we often do all that without truly showing our appreciation for what the person is doing for us.
-Yes, having expectations is natural and necessary, especially when we are managing people.
-But that doesn’t mean that we shouldn’t regularly and genuinely acknowledge our employees’ efforts.
+This year, make sure you truly show your appreciation for what other people do for you.
+Yes, having expectations is natural and necessary, especially when you are managing people.
+But that doesn’t mean that you shouldn’t regularly and genuinely acknowledge your employees’ efforts.
 Everyone wants to be validated, and you can do for that your employees simply by saying “Thanks for doing ___________________” and “Excellent work on ___________________.”

 Keep educating yourself